Ranjitgaikwad/Docker-Practice/04-Dockerfile-LABELS/README.md

 ---
 title: "Create Docker Image with Labels and Push to Docker Hub"
-description: "Learn how to create a Docker image with labels, build it, inspect it, and push it to Docker Hub.
+description: "Learn how to create a Docker image with labels, build it, inspect it, and push it to Docker Hub."

 # Create Docker Image with Labels and Push to Docker Hub